 - Where do the Kardashians stay in San Diego?

-- Best Luxury Hotel in San Diego – The Lodge at Torrey Pines
+- Luxury Hotel – The Lodge at Torrey Pines

-- Best Pet-Friendly Hotel in San Diego – Hilton San Diego Bay Front
+- Pet-Friendly Hotel – Hilton San Diego Bay Front

 Best Areas to Stay in San Diego

 From the beachy La Jolla to the historical and night owl haven that is the Gaslamp Quarter, San Diego has a little bit of everything.
 Let this Pacific Ocean-facing city show you what California living is all about.